nischithp/opswat-nischith/README.txt

 python opswat-nischith <filename/filepath>

 where <filepath/filename> is the name or the path of the file you want to upload to check for malware.
-This filename can be an absolute path or a relative path(relative to the root)
+This filename can be an absolute path or a relative path(relative to the root).